duneroadrunner/scpptool/README.md

 The lifetime label refers to the object of type `int*`, not the `int` pointed to by that (pointer) object.
 By rule, we can infer that any target `int` object must outlive the `int*` object that points to it, but lifetime annotations to further constrain the lifetime of the (`int`) target of the pointer object are not yet supported.

+##### third party lifetime annotations

+Note that other static lifetime analyzers in development introduce their own distinct lifetime annotations (including the lifetime profile checker and [others](https://discourse.llvm.org/t/rfc-lifetime-annotations-for-c/61377)).
+Those analyzers may not recognize the lifetime annotations introduced here, so to be compliant with those analyzers you may have to use their lifetime annotations as well.
+Ideally, in the future scpptool would also support those lifetime annotations, reducing the need for redundant annotations.

 #### SaferCPlusPlus elements

 Most of the restrictions required to ensure safety of the elements in the SaferCPlusPlus library are implemented in the type system.
 However, some of the necessary restrictions cannot be implemented in the type system.
 This tool is meant to enforce those remaining restrictions.
 Elements requiring enforcement help are generally relegated to the `mse::rsv` namespace.
 One exception is the restriction that scope types (regardless of the namespace in which they reside), cannot be used as members of structs/classes that are not themselves scope types.
 The tool will flag any violations of this restriction.